25-MDDN242/time-based-media-brunohart/README.md

 	•	Background set to 245 (light gray) for a refined Apple/Braun-inspired look

 I have the clock now in a state that i think looks well designed and in line with my aestehtic choices.
 I am currently troubleshooting how I get the red seconds clock to tick in a clockwise direction and will be working on adding a simple and elegant alarm function as well as a simple system for changing the color scheme to reflect the time of day.

+Modifications for drawSecondBars
+	•	Uses lerpColor between a dim gray and a bright white.
+	•	Creates a subtle glowing effect for active bars.
+	•	Enhances the aesthetics without overcomplicating the design.

+Modifications for drawMinuteDots
+	•	Better Readability & Clarity – Using a distinct color (#AAB7BF) instead of brightness changes ensures each filled minute is clearly visible, even in different lighting conditions.
+	•	Consistent & Elegant Aesthetic – A muted blue-gray aligns with the minimalist, Braun/Dieter Rams-inspired design, making the display feel more intentional and refined.
+	•	Improved User Intuition – A dedicated color for elapsed minutes makes it easier to read time at a glance, avoiding any ambiguity caused by varying shades of gray.